 Aidan’s School Counselor supports the work of Primary and Elementary teachers in providing the optimum learning environment for each child.
 At times, a teacher and administrator may request that the Counselor work with an individual child and their parent(s).

 If the school recommends or requires tutoring, parents may choose to hire a private tutor or work with Aidan’s Tutors.
-It is sometimes possible to have your child work with a private tutor or therapist at school, provided you make arrangements with the Associate Head of School.
+It is sometimes possible to have your child work with a private tutor or therapist at school, provided you make arrangements with the school.

 If you choose to work with a private tutor, Aidan requires that you submit a monthly report to the school.
 Aidan’s Tutor will work closely with your child’s teacher and the administration to monitor progress.

 If you choose to work with Aidan’s Tutor, he or she will create a Plan for Instruction outlining specific goals and strategies that will be addressed in the tutoring sessions.
 These goals and your child’s progress will be evaluated regularly.
 An hourly fee will be charged for tutoring services at Aidan.
 Tutoring hours will be recorded carefully so you will be billed for the exact amount of time your child is tutored in relation to his or her Plan for Instruction.
 Your monthly bill will include the dates and times your child was tutored.
-Teachers may request instructional support for a child or small group of children to work on a particular skill or skills with Aidan’s tutor for a two- to three-month period.
-There is no charge for short-term instructional support.
-If after two or three months the teacher, tutor, or administration feels that a student needs one-on-one tutoring, parents will be notified.
-All tutoring accommodations are handled by the Associate Head of School, in collaboration with the teachers and parents of the student involved.
+All tutoring accommodations are handled through the Chief Operations Officer, in collaboration with the teachers and parents of the student involved.